Parandis/weather-app/README.md

 ### Other information about your submission that you feel it's important that we know if applicable.
 While the application meets basic requirements, I believe there's significant potential for enhancement with more time and detailed requirements.

-### Your feedback on this technical challenge
-I enjoyed working on this assignment as it allowed me to showcase my skills and creativity.
-While the current version meets the basic requirements, it doesn’t fully represent the high standards I set for my work.
-With more time and detailed information, I could enhance the application significantly.